klees/vansible/README.md

 ````

 ### Mount a vm
-To access the folder structure of the virtual machines i suggest to use sshfs.
+To access the folder structure of the virtual machines you can use sshfs.
-You also can use the script in the repo to mount a vm by its name.

 ````
 $ sshfs root@<vm_ip_address>:/home/ <mount_dir_on_host>
 ````

-or use the script
+You also can use the script in the repo to mount a vm by its name.
 ````
 $ ./mountvm.sh <vm name>
 ````